 Calendly generally works well, but there are a few things users run into:

 The free plan is really very limited.
-You can only offer one type of appointment, so if you want to offer both 30-minute intake calls and extensive one-hour consultations, you already need to upgrade.
-You can also only connect one calendar, which is problematic if you use multiple calendars to prevent double bookings.
+You can only offer one type of appointment, so if you want to offer both 30-minute intake calls and extended one-hour consultations, you already need to upgrade.
+You can also only connect one calendar, which is difficult if you use multiple calendars to prevent double bookings.

-Spam bookings can be a problem when your link is shared publicly.
-Some users receive fake appointments or spam in their calendar because anyone with the link can make an appointment.
+Spam bookings can be a problem if your link is shared publicly.
+Some users get fake appointments or spam in their calendar because anyone with the link can make an appointment.
 You can partially solve this by adding a confirmation question or requiring people to fill out a form first, but it’s not completely foolproof.

-Prices have increased over the years and features that were previously in cheaper plans have sometimes moved to more expensive plans.
-Existing users naturally don’t like that.
+Prices have increased in recent years and features that used to be in cheaper plans have sometimes moved to more expensive plans.
+Existing users don’t like that, of course.
 There are also additional costs for certain integrations or add-ons, which can make it more expensive than you initially thought.

 What do others think?

 Most people are positive about Calendly.
-The biggest advantage that keeps coming up: enormous time savings.
+The biggest advantage that keeps coming back: huge time savings.
 People who used to spend hours per week scheduling appointments are now done in a few clicks.
 That alone makes it worthwhile for many users.

 The user-friendliness is also often praised.
 Both the person using the tool and the person booking an appointment find it pleasant to work with.
 The interface is clear and you immediately understand how it works.
 No complicated manuals needed.

 The synchronization with Google Calendar and Outlook works reliably according to most users.
-Double bookings hardly ever occur, as long as you have properly linked your calendars.
+Double bookings almost never occur, as long as you have properly connected your calendars.
 The automatic meeting links for Zoom or Google Meet are also experienced as very convenient.

-The criticism mainly focuses on the free plan.
-Many people try Calendly for free, notice that it works well, but then run into the limitations.
+The criticism focuses mainly on the free plan.
+Many people try Calendly for free, notice it works well, but then run into the limitations.
 One event type is simply too little for most business users.
-It feels a bit like a too limited trial version rather than a full-fledged free plan.
+It feels a bit like an overly limited trial version instead of a full-fledged free plan.

-On YouTube, there are many tutorials to be found.
-Channels like Simpletivity and No Code MBA have created extensive videos on how to use Calendly optimally, including tips for payments and website integration.
-Those are helpful if you’re just getting started.
+There are many tutorials available on YouTube.
+Channels like Simpletivity and No Code MBA have created extensive videos about how to use Calendly optimally, including tips for payments and website integration.
+Those are useful when you’re just getting started.

-In general, the rule is: if you want to use the tool seriously for business, you really need to get the paid plan.
-But if you do that, most users are satisfied with what they get in return.
+In general: if you want to use the tool seriously for business, you really need to get the paid plan.
+But when you do, most users are satisfied with what they get in return.

 Calendly alternatives